shred/acme4j/src/doc/docs/migration.md

 ## Migration to Version 2.8

 - Challenges can now be found by their class type instead of a type string, which makes finding a challenge type safe.
-I recommend to migrate your code to this new way.
+I recommend migrating your code to this new way.
 The classic way is not deprecated and will not be removed though.
 Example:

 ```java
 Http01Challenge challenge = auth.findChallenge(Http01Challenge.TYPE);   // old style: by name